baseprime/rest-resource/README.md

 ```

 # Cached Resource Resolution
-REST Resource has a caching mechanism that sorts out which resources your app needs and resolves both requirements once that resource has been obtained.
-In the example below, only one request is made:
+REST Resource has a caching mechanism that sorts out which resources your app needs and satisfies both requirements once that resource has been obtained, provided they're made within `n` seconds where `n` is a Resource's `cacheMaxAge`.
+Resource retrieval can be defined synchronously or asynchronously and REST Resource will still only need to make the initial request.

+In the example below, only one request is made to `/users/123`, even though the data from that endpoint is required twice:

 ```javascript
 let user = await UserResource.detail(123)